 About:

 Nepeta is a genus containing about 250 species of mostly perennial flowering plants.
-They produce tall, skinny spires of purple blossoms that range in height from 9 inches to 3 feet.
+They produce tall, skinny spires of purple blossoms ranging from 9 inches to 3 feet.
 Their aromatic, slightly minty blossoms bloom from late spring to early fall.
-If you plant a garden full of one particular species, Nepeta cataria, it might appear as though you’re cultivating cats because this true variety of catnip attracts our feline friends with its fragrantly euphoric effects.
+If you plant a garden full of one particular species, Nepeta cataria, it might appear you’re cultivating cats because this true variety of catnip attracts our feline friends with its fragrantly euphoric effects.

-For more, see our essential guide to growing and caring for Nepeta (Catnip) at home.
+For more, see our essential guide to growing Catnip at home.

 Growing Zones: | 4 to 8 |